robotenique/snacker/deliverables/iteration-02.plan.md

  * Note taking: Jayde
  * Everyone is also a developer

-Everyone is a developer, and each member can select tasks on trello board that they want to do and drag their desired tasks into their own personal boards.
-Each member is expected to complete some tasks on their own, and to participate in group meeting and discussion.
+Everyone is a developer, and each member can select tasks on trello board that they want to do and drag their desired tasks and assign those tasks to themselves.
+Each member is expected to complete at least one task by the end of each week and to participate in group meeting and discussion.

 #### Events